Best Restaurants in Wroclaw

 Do I need to book restaurants in Wroclaw?

-For fine dining and popular spots like Pijalni and Nawa, yes — book at least 1-2 weeks ahead.
+For fine dining and popular spots like Pijalni and BABA, yes — book at least 1-2 weeks ahead.
 For casual restaurants and wine bars, you can usually walk in, though weekends get busy.

 How much should I budget for dinner?